Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: General algorithm framework

-We will use Lemma \ref{lemma:hypergraph-order} in one of two variants: \begin{itemize} \item The first one (Corollary \ref{corollary:distance-hypergraph-xors}) one uses $k$-neighborhoods as the edges of the hypergraph, so in the resulting order the adjacent vertices have similar $k$-neighborhoods.
-We can directly compute the next neighborhood from the previous one.
-This will mainly be useful for geometric intersection graphs and other implicitly given graphs. \item The second one (Corollary \ref{corollary:weighted-average-spanning-path}) uses duality (reverses the role of vertices and $k$-neighborhoods), which allows us to express every $k$-neighborhood as a sum of sublinear number of intervals.
-This will be useful for general sparse graph case. \end{itemize}
+\end{proof} We will apply Lemma \ref{lemma:hypergraph-order} to distance hypergraphs, using its two variants: \begin{itemize} \item The first one (Corollary \ref{corollary:distance-hypergraph-xors}) uses $k$-neighbourhoods as the edges of the hypergraph, so in the resulting order the adjacent vertices have similar $k$-neighbourhoods.
+We can directly compute the next neighbourhood from the previous one.
+This will mainly be useful for geometric intersection graphs and other implicitly given graphs. \item The second one (Corollary \ref{corollary:weighted-average-spanning-path}) uses duality (reverses the role of vertices and their $k$-neighbourhoods), which allows us to express every $k$-neighbourhood as a sum of sublinear number of intervals.
+This will be useful for the general sparse graph case. \end{itemize}

 \begin{restatable}{corollary}{corDistanceHypergraphXors} Let $G = (V,E)$ be a graph with distance VC-dimension at most $d$ and let $k \in \{1, 2, \ldots, n\}$ There is an order $v_1, \ldots, v_n$ on the vertices of $G$ such that $\sum_{i=1}^{n-1} |N^k[v_i] \sdiff N^k[v_{i+1}]| = \Oh{n^{2-1/d}}$.
 This order can be computed, with high probability, in time complexity $\Ot{n^{1/d} \cdot T(G)}$, where $T(G)$ is the complexity of a single-source distance finding algorithm (e.g. BFS). \end{restatable} \begin{proof} See Appendix \ref{appendix:omitted}. \end{proof}